 Protected access for our cats to fresh grass and a nice view of birds and squirrels

 Kitty Kafe installed

-Our three cats share the back yard with our two chickens.
-The chickens have "cleaned up" the back yard by consuming all the nice green grass the cats love to chew on.
+Our three cats used to share the back yard with chickens.
+The chickens had "cleaned up" the back yard by consuming all the nice green grass the cats love to chew on.